swellaby/nyc-config/README.md

 - **all** -  true
 - **per-file** - true

-You can utilize our base configuration by adding an `extends` key to your [nyc config file][nyc-config-url] and specifying the value of `@swellaby/nyc-config/base`.
+You can utilize our base configuration by adding an `extends` key to your [nyc config file][nyc-config-file-url] and specifying the value of `@swellaby/nyc-config/base`.
 For example:
 ```json
 {
     ...